The best deals on affordable tech from Apple to Samsung for everyone on your list

 - The Razer Cynosa Chroma Gaming Keyboard features customizable RGB lighting and is on sale for 50% off.

-- Enhance you gaming experience with the Gigabyte 27-Inch Gaming Monitor at 29% off.
+- Enhance your gaming experience with the Gigabyte 27-inch Gaming Monitor at 29% off.

 - Turn your iPhone into an enhanced gaming system with the Backbone One Gaming Controller for iPhone at 36% off.